Comprehensive Guide to Email Copywriting: Get Paid for Something You Already Know How to Write

 Don’t just tell readers what to think.
 Instead, successfully close the sale using these proven writing techniques.

-- Ask, Why does my reader care?
+- Ask, Why would my reader care?

 - Solve a problem.